CODARcode/cheetah/examples/gray-scott-zchecker/README.md

-The output from Gray-Scott simulation is passed through Z-Checker
+The output from Gray-Scott simulation is passed through Z-Checker and FTK.
+The results are compared using ParaView

 1. Modify `env.sh` to set the environment for your situation and source it
 2. You might need to modify `Makefile`